 - When the other parent makes disparaging comments about you or members of your family

-- Playing the role of “victim” to the children
+- When a parent plays the role of “victim” to the children

-- Making false allegations of abuse against you
+- When a parent false allegations of abuse against you

 For a free case evaluation, get help for your parental alienation case by calling (508) 502-7002 or contacting us online.